BrandonDyer64/Blender-FLIP-Fluids/README.md

-# FLIP Fluids
+# OpenFLIP

-**FLIP Fluids** is a powerful liquid simulation plugin that gives you the ability to create high quality fluid effects all within [Blender](https://www.blender.org/), the free and open source 3D creation suite.
-Created by Ryan Guy and Dennis Fassbaender.
+**OpenFLIP** is a powerful liquid simulation plugin that gives you the ability to create high quality fluid effects all within [Blender](https://www.blender.org/), the free and open source 3D creation suite.

-The core fluid engine, a modern FLIP-based fluid solver, has been under development for over three years with over a year of development focused on tightly integrating the simulator into Blender as an addon.

-The **FLIP Fluids** simulator was created to improve on many aspects of Blender's internal Elbeem fluid simulation system such as speed, performance, accuracy, customizability, and user experience.
-We use a familiar and intuitive simulation workflow, so if you have experience with the internal fluid simulator or other fluid simulation software, you will be able to get yourself up and running with **FLIP Fluids** in no time!
+The **OpenFLIP** simulator was created as an alternative to the FLIP Fluids addon found on the Blender Market.

 ## Installation

-### From the Blender Market

 ### From Source